TooFuW/ChromeExtension_ChessComHelper/README.md

     - Added a switch to the popup to activate/deactivate the extension easily.

 - Version 1.2.1 :
-    - Bug fixed : The extension will now wait 5 secondes before starting (previously some errors where happening because the DOM hasn't loaded yet)
+    - Bug fixed : The extension will now wait 5 secondes before starting (previously errors occured because the DOM hadn't fully loaded)

+- Version 1.2.2 :
+    - Improved the method for retrieving pieces during page load to prevent the bug mentioned in version 1.2.1.